pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - review the redux store in order to understand the data/entities of the app
 - review the routing modules in order to understand the architecture of the app
 - check all the mixin and variables scss files in order to know what should be reused
+- check all keywords such as InjectionToken, readonly, as const in order to know the current state
 - use tools such as bundle-analyzer and ngrx-vis in order to understand the current archi

 ## MICROFRONTEND